landonma/Data-Management-Templates-Project/Implementation_Template/Implementation_Template_Example.md

 ###### *Text*
 Data will be documented throughout the research process using the following tools:

-**Lab notebooks:**
+**Lab notebooks for Water Quality Group:**

 Details about experiments and work in a lab are quickly forgotten unless they are written down.
 Be diligent in writing information into notebooks.
 Follow best practices:
 - Lab notebooks will always be bound notebooks.
-Blank notebooks can be found in *[blank]*.
+Blank notebooks can be found in top drawer of the bench nearest the door in Gilbert 193.
 Number and date the notebook when you begin with a new one.
 -	Pages should always be numbered.
 -	Write legibly and in a language understood by everybody in the lab.
 -	Error correction: incorrect information should be visible, but clearly marked as incorrect.
 Date, sign and explain the correction.
 Do not erase entries or blot them out.
 -	Printed documentation added to the lab notebook should be attached permanently.
--	Note where all electronic files associated with the experiment are located.
+-	Save all images to the drive under R
 -	All entries should be consecutive.
 Always record dates.
--	Backup: at the end of the day *[blank]* [scan, photograph…] the pages of the notebook that you worked on, and store them in *[blank]*
+-	Backup: at the end of the day photograph the pages of the notebook that you worked on, and store them in the top drawer of your workstation

-**Templates:** survey,
+**Templates:** surveys,

 **Readme:** *[If the project will be documented using readme files, include expectations about where they will be created, and which information will be recorded in them.]*

-** Standards** link to the standards, tool for making them (ArcGIS) EML tool -> Morpho or r packages (EMLassmplyline)
+** Standards** link to the standards, tool for making them (ArcGIS)http://desktop.arcgis.com/en/arcmap/10.3/manage-data/metadata/creating-and-managing-fgdc-metadata.htm
+EML tool -> Morpho or r packages (EMLassmplyline)